albertbuchard/vite-quart-cross-platform-boilerplate/README.md

    ```

 2. **Create the `.env` file**:

-   Copy the `.env.template` file to `.env` and adjust the variables if needed.
+   Copy the `.env.template` file to `.env` and adjust the PORT variables if needed.
    ```bash
    cp .env.template .env
    ```